How to Go From DJ to Producer

 Finish, release and play your own tracks

 The whole point is to make music you can play and release.
-Finish tracks, test them in your own sets, and notice how the crowd reacts — that’s feedback no tutorial can give you.
+Finish tracks, test them in your own sets, and notice how the crowd reacts — learning to read a crowd is feedback no tutorial can give you.
 Releasing original music also raises your profile and booking value, and feeds straight into making money as a DJ.
 Many DJs find that producing and DJing reinforce each other: better tracks get better gigs, and better gigs inspire better tracks.

 Be patient with the learning curve